-From air cabs to zeppelins, from an event hangar to MRO services for commercial and business aviation: Mönchengladbach Airport (MGL) is bringing its potential to the starting line.
-MGL is the largest general aviation airport in North Rhine-Westphalia and the second largest in Germany.
+From General Aviation to Zero Emission Aviation or how tradition becomes innovation: Mönchengladbach Airport (MGL) brings its potential to the starting line.
+With nearly 50,000 aircraft movements per year, MGL is one of the most important general aviation airports in Germany.
 Business pilots appreciate the central location, the weather-independent accessibility and the fast handling.
 Flight schools offer instrument flight training here.
-Regional aircraft from all over the world come to Mönchengladbach for maintenance.
+Regional aircraft and business jets from all over the world come to Mönchengladbach for maintenance.
 Private pilots find a home for their aircraft in the hangars.
-But the high-performance aviation cluster also continues to develop and is strengthened by innovative projects such as the development of new flight systems like the SkyCab.
+But the powerful aviation cluster also continues to develop and is strengthened by innovative projects such as the development of new flight systems.

-According to a report by the German Aerospace Center (DLR), the airport offers great development potential through existing hangar space with airfield connections.
-For this reason, the development into an innovation airport and an Airport City is being driven forward on the basis of the existing advantages of the site as an industrial location.
-Due to the existing infrastructure consisting of a control zone and an instrument landing system (ILS), MGL can operate largely independent of weather conditions and therefore offers customers, users and also the region a controlled and safe handling of air traffic and important added value for the economic development of the region.
+An expert report by the German Aerospace Center has confirmed the great potential of Mönchengladbach Airport.
+The area is to be expanded in the coming years.
+Thanks to the existing infrastructure consisting of a control zone and an instrument landing system (ILS), MGL can operate largely independently of the weather, offering customers, users and also the region a controlled and safe handling of air traffic and important added value for the economic development of the region.

-As a business location, the airport is already booming.
-Currently, the most important areas are the maintenance of a wide variety of aircraft types and engines, for example at RAS, education and training offers of the resident flight schools – RWL German Flight Academy, the largest airline-independent flight school in Germany, is located at the airport – as well as events and tourism through the Hugo Junkers Hangar.
+As a business location with around 45 companies and authorities with more than 770 employees, the airport is already booming.
+Currently, the most important areas of the airport are the maintenance of a wide variety of aircraft types and engines, for example at RAS, education and training offers from the resident flight schools – with the RWL German Flight Academy, the largest airline-independent flight school in Germany is located at the airport – as well as events and tourism through the Hugo Junkers Hangar.
 Through EWMG, Mönchengladbach is the majority shareholder in Mönchengladbach Airport.